anefzaoui/armozb2g/README.md

 1- Install JSON API (plugin) on your wordpress site.

-2- Enable comments from Wordpress Admin Panem
+2- Enable comments from Wordpress Admin Panel

-3- Change blogURL to your own blog directory
+3- Change blogURL to your own blog directory (info.js)

 4- Optional: if you are not using the app for any RTL language, just dir="rtl" from the top of index.html